Prednisone

 Key points about prednisone

-• Prednisone is a steroid used to treat and prevent a variety of conditions that involve inflammation.
+• Prednisone is a steroid used to treat and prevent conditions that cause inflammation.

 • Prednisone works by calming or suppressing your body's immune system and is especially effective for treating flare-ups of these conditions.